shalearkane/django-notify-x/README.rst

    :target: https://travis-ci.org/v1k45/django-notify-x

 Update: June 8
-   - Update for Django 4
+   - Updated for Django 4

 Django NotifyX is a reusable app which adds notification system features to your Django app.